man in sleeping bag wearing CPAP

 Fortunately, as portable CPAP technology improves, people can go backpacking or camping with sleep apnea without skipping treatment.

 Backpackers and campers suffering from sleep apnea need to get the right equipment and learn how to find power.
-By following our tips for backpacking with sleep apnea, the next time you camp you’ll rest easy under the stars.

 Looking for the Best Pulse Oximeter?